-- Mix up the dried fruit.
-Toss all the dried fruit and the orange juice into a mixing bowl and mix until well combined.
+- Toss all the dried fruit and the orange juice into a mixing bowl and mix until well combined.
 Cover with a piece of plastic wrap and let the fruit stand at room temperature overnight, stirring occasionally.

 Making the Dough (35 min + overnight proving)

-- Warm the milk.
-Melt the unsalted butter in a small saucepan over medium heat, then pour in the milk and heat to 115 F on a meat thermometer.
+- Melt the unsalted butter in a small saucepan over medium heat, then pour in the milk and heat to 115 F on a meat thermometer.
 Remove from the heat and set aside.

-- Mix the dry ingredients.
-Pour the bread flour into a large mixing bowl and add the salt and yeast on opposite sides of the bowl.
+- Pour the bread flour into a large mixing bowl and add the salt and yeast on opposite sides of the bowl.
 Stir each one into the flour with your finger.
 Mix in the sugar.

-- Add the liquids.
-Dump in the eggs and vanilla extract, then gradually add the milk and butter mixture, mixing constantly, to form a slightly sticky dough.
+- Dump in the eggs and vanilla extract, then gradually add the milk and butter mixture, mixing constantly, to form a slightly sticky dough.
 Keep mixing to make sure that all the flour has been picked up from the bowl.

-- Knead.
-Knead the dough on a floured surface for 10-15 minutes.
-The dough is done kneading when it passes the windowpane test.
-Break off a lump of dough and stretch it as thin as you can.
-If the dough can stretch to be translucent without tearing, it is kneaded enough.
+- Knead on a floured surface for 10-15 minutes.
+It's done when it passes the windowpane test.
+Break off a lump and stretch it as thin as you can.
+If you can read through the stretched dough without it tearing, it's good.
 If not, knead for a minute longer and check again.

-- Prove.
-Shape the kneaded dough into a ball and place in a buttered bowl.
-Cover with plastic wrap and put the dough in the fridge to prove overnight, or at least 8 hours.
-The dough should almost double in size during this time.
+- Shape the dough into a ball and place in a buttered bowl.
+Cover with plastic wrap and put in the fridge to prove overnight, or at least 8 hours.
+It should almost double in size during this time.

 Shaping & Baking the Panettone (35 min + 3 hrs proving + 30 min baking)

-- Warm up the dough.
-Place the bowl of risen dough on the middle shelf of a cold oven.
-Place a casserole dish full of boiling water on the shelf beneath the dough to create a warm, moist environment.
-Shut the oven door and let the dough prove for 1 1/2 hours to warm it up and soften it.
+- Place the bowl of risen dough on the middle shelf of a cold oven.
+Place a casserole dish full of boiling water on the shelf underneath to create a warm, moist environment.
+Shut the oven door and let it prove for 1 ½ hours to warm it up and soften it.

-- Drain the fruit.
-Stir the soaked fruit mixture, then dump it into a large mesh sieve set over a bowl.
-Any excess liquid will drain into the bowl, preventing the dough from getting too sticky when you add the fruit later.
+- Stir the soaked fruit mixture, then dump it into a large mesh sieve set over a bowl.
+Any excess liquid will drain into the bowl.

-- Add the fruit.
-Punch down the dough, then divide it in half.
-Place one half of the dough in the bowl of a stand mixer fitted with the paddle attachment.
-Add half of the dried fruit mixture, mixing on low speed until the fruit is evenly distributed in the dough.
+- Punch down the dough, then divide it in half.
+Place one half in the bowl of a stand mixer fitted with the paddle attachment.
+Add half of the dried fruit mixture, mixing on low speed until the fruit is evenly distributed.
 Repeat with the other half of the ingredients.
 (Feel free to do this step by hand if you don't have a stand mixer.)

-- Shape and prove.
-Shape each piece of fruited dough into a ball and place in the prepared pans.
-Cover with plastic wrap and prove in the steamy oven until the top of the dough is level with the top of the tin.
-This will take about 1 1/2 hours.
+- Shape each piece of fruited dough into a ball and place in the prepared pans.
+Cover with plastic wrap and prove in the steamy oven until the top is level with the top of the tin.
+This will take about 1 ½ hours.

-- Preheat the oven.
-About 10 minutes before the panettone loaves are done proving, take them out of the oven and preheat it to 400 F.
+- About 10 minutes before the loaves are done proving, take them out of the oven and preheat it to 400 F.

-- Bake.
-Press 5 blanched almonds in a star shape onto the top of each panettone.
+- Press 5 blanched almonds in a star shape onto the top of each panettone.
 Bake the loaves at 400 F for 10 minutes, then lower the temperature to 375 F and bake for another 10 minutes.
 Lower the temperature again to 350 F and bake for 10-15 minutes.
-Cover the tops of the panettone with aluminum if it is getting too dark.
+Cover the tops with foil if it is getting too dark.

-- Cool.
-Unclip the sides of the springform pans and remove the loaves from the pan.
+- Unclip the sides of the springform pans and remove the loaves from the pan.
 About 2 inches from the bottom of the loaves, poke three long skewers all the way through the loaf.
-Flip the loaf upside down and hang the panettone over a large pot or mixing bowl.
-Repeat with the other loaf, then let the bread cool upside down for 1 1/2 to 2 hours.
+Flip the loaf upside down and hang them over a large pot or mixing bowl.
+Repeat with the other loaf, then let the bread cool upside down for 1 ½ to 2 hours.